-John J. Curtin is presently of Counsel, and former Chairman of the Litigation Department at the law firm of Bingham Dana LLP.
+John J. Curtin is presently of Counsel, and former Chairman of the Litigation Department at the law firm of Bingham McCutchen LLP.
 He has served as trial counsel in many complex commercial and criminal jury and non-jury trials and appeals in state and federal courts.
 He has tried to conclusion and/or argued injunctions in cases involving patents, trade secrets, copyright, trademark and convenants not to compete.

 Professional Affiliations include: Former President, American Bar Association; Former President, Boston Bar Association; Former Chairman, Section of Litigation of the ABA; Chairman, New England Antitrust Conference; Member, House of Delegates of the American Bar Association; and Fellow, American College of Trial Lawyers.

 Education: Boston College Law School, J.D., 1957; Georgetown University Law Center, LL.M., 1959; Boston College, A.B., magna cum laude, 1954.

 Kevin Curtin is Senior Appellate Counsel for Middlesex District Attorney Gerard T. Leone, Jr. He has tried approximately 100 jury cases and handled over 100 criminal appeals.
 Mr. Curtin is also an instructor in the Harvard Law School Trial Advocacy Workshop and a faculty member of the national trial Advocacy College at the University of Virginia School of Law.

 Mr. Curtin is a 1988 graduate of Boston College Law School and served as a judicial law clerk to the Hon.
 William G. Young of the United States District Court for the District of Massachusetts, from 1988-1989.